Yachting-Club-CERN/ycc-keycloak-provider/README.md

 ## Notes

+### Inconsistent data resilience

+This component should be resilient to inconsistent data in the DB (e.g., missing foreign keys), because it can block log in for users.

 ### JPA Configuration Dead Ends (Lajos)

 I have tried _many-many_ ways of facilitating the configuration.
 From the code point of view